 With one in four women at risk for abuse in her lifetime, domestic violence is more common than other health complications addressed by reproductive health providers.
 Yet women are rarely asked about their experience with abuse or given information about the links between violence and their health.

-FUTURES is working to transform reproductive health care and improve responses to women facing abuse through its tools and programs.
-We were among the first organizations to recognize the link between women’s reproductive health and exposure to violence—pioneering research and policy recommendations to address coercion and birth control sabotage.
+FUTURES is working to transform reproductive health care and improve responses to people facing abuse through its tools and programs.
+We were among the first organizations to recognize the link between reproductive health and exposure to violence—pioneering research and policy recommendations to address coercion and birth control sabotage.

 Working with reproductive health care providers, FUTURES provides tools to screen for and respond to violence as well as training and education on the links between reproductive health and domestic and sexual violence.

 - Get the Facts: Violence and Reproductive Health

 - Get the Facts: Economic Impact of Limiting Access to Reproductive Health for Survivors

 - Get the Facts: Adolescent Pregnancy, Reproductive Risk and Exposure to Dating and Family Violence